 After the Second Sino-Japanese War, the Japanese became an important community and established the port’s first factory.

 The Wusongkou area is managed by Shanghai Container Terminals Company (SCT), a joint venture of Hutchison Port Holdings Limited (HPH) and SIPG.
 Zhanghuabang Terminal, Jungong Road Terminal and Baoshan Terminal are the three container terminals operated by SCT.
-The facilities provided by the company include: container cleaning and management, storage and transport, inland goods storage and electronic data interchange.
+The facilities provided by the company include container cleaning and management, storage and transport, inland goods storage, and electronic data interchange.

 The Waigaoqiao area is operated by Shanghai Pudong International Container Terminals, SIPG Zhendong Container Terminal Branch, Shanghai East Container Terminal Company and Shanghai Mingdong Container Terminals Limited.
-Shanghai Pudong operates in a 500,000m² area and has 147 container handling equipment and machinery, 36 RTG, ten quay cranes, 73 container trucks and 11 forklifts.
+Shanghai Pudong operates in 500,000m² and has 147 container handling equipment and machinery, 36 RTG, ten quay cranes, 73 container trucks and 11 forklifts.
 Shanghai Mingdong facilitates container handling, storage and transfer.
 Other works carried out by the company include maintaining, cleaning and stripping of containers.

 Phase I terminal, which was opened in December 2005, was completed at an investment of $7.5bn.
-The terminal operates at a water depth of 16m and has five births.
+The terminal operates at a water depth of 16m and has five berths.
 In the first year of its construction, the terminal handled 3.1 million TEU.

 Phase II of the terminal was built with an investment of $7bn and opened for operation in December 2006.
 The terminal, which is capable of handling 2.1 million TEU, uses four berths.
 Phase III began its operations in 2008.